Heartburn is a symptom often caused by a condition called acid reflux. It is typified by a painful, or burning feeling in the chest.

 Whether prescription medication is needed for heartburn depends on its frequency and severity of incidence.
 Most people will encounter symptoms at least once at some point throughout their lives, and find that they pass without causing too much discomfort.

-In cases where heartburn persists, treatment may be advised.
+In cases where heartburn or acid indigestion persists, treatment may be advised.
 Measures such as reducing fat and alcohol intake can help, as can reducing portion sizes.
 However, these approaches alone may not always be sufficient.

-Here at Treated.com, we sell two types of drug for the treatment of heartburn: proton pump inhibitors and H2 receptor agonists.
+Here at Treated.com, we provide two types of drug for the treatment of heartburn: proton pump inhibitors and H2 receptor agonists.
+We only provide these to patients on a repeat basis, who are already taking these medications on the advice of their doctor.

 These are supplied in the following forms: gastro-resistant capsules; MUPS tablets (multiple unit pellet system) which contain smaller pellets that can be swallowed or dissolved; syrups; and orodispersible tablets.